 The parties may submit a written response to the investigative report no later than three business days prior to the hearing.
 The parties may include in their response relevant questions to be asked of the other party or witnesses.
 Those questions, along with any questions requested at the hearing, are limited to those assessing credibility and relevant questions and follow-up questions that have not previously been asked and answered in the final investigative report.
 Questions are relevant when they seek evidence that may aid in showing whether the alleged sex discrimination occurred.
+Advisors may ask questions at a live hearing.
 The decisionmaker will determine whether the question is relevant and explain any decision to exclude a question as not relevant.